Fullstack Development

 Raw latency is backend execution time.
 It includes retrieval, reranking, orchestration, model inference, queueing, serialization, and network overhead.

-The two are related, but they are not the same metric.
 A silent 1.5-second wait can feel worse than a streamed 2.5-second answer because the first interface creates uncertainty and the second creates progress.

 About the author